Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: Applications

-We can actually reduce a generalization of $k$-median forest, where there is an ``opening cost'' $f_i\geq 0$ incurred for including $i$ in $S$, to two-matroid median (\tmmed) as follows.
-(The resulting \tmmed instance is also an \lmmed instance.)
+{\it Reduction to \tmmed (or \lmmed).\ } We actually reduce a generalization, where there is an ``opening cost'' $f_i\geq 0$ incurred for including $i$ in $S$; the resulting instance is also an \lmmed instance.
 We add a root $r$ to $V$.
-The facility-set $\F$ in \tmmed is the edge-set of the complete graph on $V\cup\{r\}$.
+The facility-set $\F$ is the edge-set of the complete graph on $V\cup\{r\}$.
 The client-set is $\D:=V$.
-Selecting a facility $(r,i)$ denotes that $i\in S$, and selecting a facility $(u,v)$, where $u,v\neq r$, denotes that $(u,v)$ is part of $\mmst(V\sm S)$.
+Selecting a facility $(r,i)$ denotes that $i\in S$, and selecting a facility $(u,v)$, where $u,v\neq r$, denotes that $(u,v)$ is part of $\mmst(V/S)$.
 We let $\F_1$ be the edges incident to $r$, and $\F_2$ be the remaining edges.
 The cost of a facility $(r,i)\in\F_1$ is $f_i$; the cost of a facility $(u,v)\in\F_2$ is $d_{uv}$.
 The client-facility distances are given by $c_{(r,i)j}=c_{ij}$ and $c_{ej}=\infty$ for every $e\in\F_2$.
-Note that these $\{c_{ej}\}$ distances indeed form a metric.
+Note that these $\{c_{ej}\}$ distances form a metric.
 We let $M$ be the graphic matroid of the complete graph on $V\cup\{r\}$.
 We impose a lower bound of $|V|$ on the number of facilities opened from $\F$, and an upper bound of $k$ on the number of facilities opened from $\F_1$.
 The matroid $M_2$ on $\F_2$ is the vacuous one where every set is independent.

 A feasible solution to the \tmmed instance corresponds to a spanning tree on $V\cup\{r\}$ where $r$ has degree at most $k$.
 This yields a solution to $k$-median forest of no-greater cost, where the set $S$ is the set of nodes adjacent to $r$ in this edge-set.
 Conversely, it is easy to see that a solution $S$ to the $k$-median forest instance yields a \tmmed solution of no-greater cost.